UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text="After we explore our data, but before we make our model.">

-It's important that we split our data before we do anything else.
+We must split our data before we do anything else.

 </opt>

 <opt text="After we train our model.">